telerik/xaml-docs/controls/radscheduleview/features/speacialslots.md

 [Setting all the slots for a given resource to be read-only](#setting-all-the-slots-for-a-given-resource-to-be-read-only)

->importantIn some cases when using a big number of special slots there could be some __performance__ issues in the RadScheduleView control.
+>In some cases when using a big number of special slots there could be some __performance__ issues in the RadScheduleView control.
 In order to not lose performance when using Special and ReadOnly slots you should keep in mind the following measures:

-* Populate the Slots that are in the visible range only.
+>	* Populate the Slots that are in the visible range only.

-* If a Slot is in multiple Resources at the same time do not create a separate Slot for each Resource but rather assign the Resources to the Slot.
+>	* If a Slot is in multiple Resources at the same time do not create a separate Slot for each Resource but rather assign the Resources to the Slot.

-* If a Slot is recurring do not create many different separate Slots but rather create a recurring one.
+>	* If a Slot is recurring do not create many different separate Slots but rather create a recurring one.

-* Treat the Slots as Appointments, the same performance principals exist.
+>	* Treat the Slots as Appointments, the same performance principals exist.

 ## Setting a separate Style for nonworking hours